 For many years, coaster enthusiasts have debated how to rank the various Six Flags parks.
 The company currently owns 25 properties in total, with 15 of those being theme parks and 10 of them being separate water parks.
-We have decided to give our opinions on the main 15 parks in the chain.
+I’ve decided to give my opinions on the main 15 parks in the chain.
 Each park will also feature at least one must-see attraction, with the higher ranked parks getting two or three.

 15. Frontier City, A Six Flags Theme Park